 What do you want to do on your golf simulator?
 Do you just want to hit shots on a virtual practice range?

 If you’re solely interested in viewing your numbers and improving your ballstriking on the range, then you might not even need any third-party software at all.
-The SkyTrak, for instance, comes with a 3D practice range out of the box — you can view a shot tracer, replays, and all of your ball performance data.
+Many systems, such as the ST+, come with practice ranges out-of-the-box.

-Whichever system you’re using, you should figure out what you can do on it without any installed software.
+Whichever system you’re using, you should figure out what you can do on it without having to install any third-party software.

 On the other hand, if you want more features like: